dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

   the line, so `N` lines above each other should have a height of `N*line_height`.

 * the horizontal `line_spacing` used by the line excluding any kind of overlap with adjacent lines.
 This is the horizontal space reserved by the line, so N adjacent lines beside each other should be `N*line_spacing` wide.
+Note that OrcaSlicer doesn't use `line_spacing` and instead uses the model's internal `line_width` which is wider than `line_spacing`.
+IMHO this is not ideal because `line_width` doesn't reflect the line geometry of adjacent lines for overall dimensional accuracy, but instead includes an extra overlapped "bulge" that varies with `layer_height` which really only applies at the external perimeters.

-* the degree of physical `line_contact` and bonding or space between adjacent lines.
+* the degree of physical `line_contact` for bonding or space between adjacent lines.
 This is how tightly the extruded lines are packed together or spaced apart.
-Ideally this should directly correspond with how strong the bond between adjacent lines is, or what the line-size to line-space ratio is.
-  These could be specified independently for horizontal and vertical contact, but in practice when there is sufficient contact for both bonding is related to the ratio of reserved-area to extruded-area so they are coupled.
+Ideally this should directly correspond with how strong the bond and support with adjacent lines is, what the surface coverage is for sparse grills or internal supports, and/or the what the extrusion ratio is for the degree of overfill or underfill of the printed volume.
+These could be specified independently for horizontal and vertical contact but are often coupled.

 The `line_height` and `line_spacing` are pretty straightforward and directly correspond with the fundimental line parameters, but there are many different ways that `line_contact` could be specified.
-It largely depends on the model used, and typically on what special `line_width` it has for the width of the extruded line.
+It largely depends on the model used, and typically on what special `line_width` it defines for the width of the extruded line cross-section.
 Some possibilities are;

 * `extrusion_ratio = line_flow / line_area` - the ratio of extruded
   cross-section area to line cross-section area.
 This is 1 when the extruded flow matches the available line area, <1 when there are voids or gaps in the line, and >1 when the flow exceeds the available area.
-This is very useful for measuring/controlling over vs under extrusion that produces voids or bulges artifacts.
-It is less useful for measuring/controlling adjacent line/layer bonding or bridge support.
+This directly controls over vs under extrusion that produces void or bulge artifacts.
+It is less useful for controlling line bonding or surface coverage.

 * `overlap_ratio = (line_width - line_spacing)/line_width` - the ratio of
   overlap distance to line_width.
-This is 0 when lines just touch, >0 if they overlap, and <0 if there is a gap.
-It tends to 1 when line-spacing tends to 0.
+This is 0 when lines just touch, >0 if they overlap, <0 if there is a gap, and tends to 1 when line-spacing tends to 0.
-This is useful for measuring/controlling the overlap distance for dimensional accuracy, but doesn't give a clear indication of over vs under extrusion or adjacent line/layer bonding or bridge support.
+  This is useful for controlling the overlap distance relative to `line_width` for dimensional accuracy, but doesn't give a clear indication of line bonding, surface coverage, or extrusion ratio.

 * `line_density = line_width/line_spacing` - the ratio of line_width to
   line_spacing.
-This is 1 when the lines just touch, >1 when the lines overlap, and <1 when there are gaps between the lines.
-It tends towards infinity as line_spacing tends towards 0 and tends towards 0 as line spacing tends towards infinity.
-This is good for measuring/controlling the percentage coverage when you want gaps.
-It is OK-ish for measuring/controlling adjacent line/layer bonding or bridge support because it has a gradient that reflects increasing sensitivity as the overlap increases, but the range of values for reasonable overlap is too small, (for this model it's between 100.0% and 112.8%).
-This also applys to using it for over/under extrusion.
+This is 1 when the lines just touch, >1 when the lines overlap, <1 when there are gaps between the lines, tends towards infinity as line_spacing tends towards 0, and tends towards 0 as line spacing tends towards infinity.
+This is good for controlling surface coverage for grills or internal supports.
+It is OK-ish for controlling line bonding because it has a gradient that reflects increasing sensitivity as the overlap increases, but the range of values for reasonable overlap is too small and usually varies with `layer_height`.
+For this model it's between 100% to 112.8% for bridges and 100% to 104.3% for `line_spacing=0.5mm`, `layer_height=0.1mm` lines.
+These problems also apply to using it for extrusion ratio.

 * `overlap_factor = <fancy model formula>` - A special model specific factor
-for measuring the amount of overlap that reflects the degree of adjacent line/layer bonding and bridge support.
+  for measuring the amount of overlap that reflects the degree of line bonding.
 For example the [flow maths](https://manual.slic3r.org/advanced/flow-math) used by OrcaSlicer, which is 0 for "just touching", 1 for "full contact", and <0 for gaps.
-This is best for measuring/controlling adjacent layer/line bonding and bridge support, assuming the model does accurately reflect that.
-For this model it also nicely controls over/under extrusion because `overlap_factor=1` also corresponds with `extrusion_ratio=1`.
-However it's not useful for dimensional accuracy or percentage coverage.
+This is best for controlling line bonding.
+For this model it is nicely independent of `layer_height`, and also controls extrusion ratio because `overlap_factor=1` also corresponds with `extrusion_ratio=1`.
+However it's not useful for surface coverage.

 ## A Bridge Extrusion Model